uom-resquant/modelling_book/docs/05-inference.md

 You can see something similar happens.
 Even though *"crimecount"* itself is not normally distributed.
 The sampling distribution of the means of *"crimecount"* becomes more normally distributed the larger the sample size gets.
 Although we are not going to repeat the exercise again, the same would happen even for the variable *"offender"*.
 With a binary categorical variable such as offender (remember it could take two values: yes or no) the "mean" represents the proportion with one of the outcomes.
 But essentially the same process applies.

 What we have seen in this section is an illustration of various amazing facts associated with the central limit theorem.
 Most sample means are close to the population mean, very few are far away from the population mean, and on average, we get the right answer (i.e., the mean of the sample means is equal to the population mean).
+We both over and underestimate the population mean in our various samples in equal measures.
 This is why statisticians say that the sample mean is an **unbiased** estimate of the population mean.

 How is this helpful?
 Well, it tells us we need large samples if we want to use samples to guess population parameters without being too far off.
 It also shows that although sampling introduces error (**sampling error**: the difference between the sample mean and the population mean), this error behaves in predictable ways (in most of the samples the error will be small, but it will be larger in some: following a normal distribution).
 In the next section, we will see how we can use this to produce something called confidence intervals.